ibm-cloud-docs/monitoring/api.md

 Use the Sysdig REST API to automate routine tasks and monitor notifications.
 {:shortdesc}

-When you use the API from your custom scripts or programs, you must use a Sysdig token to authenticate with the IBM Cloud Monitoring with Sysdig instance.
+When you use the API from your custom scripts or programs, you must use a Sysdig token to authenticate with the {{site.data.keyword.mon_full_notm}} instance.
 {: tip}

 ## Creating a dashboard by using the API